pivotal/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 - The app operator creates a `ClassClaim`.
 This is applied with a consuming workload.
   - When it is applied in `iterate` it resolves to a Helm chart instance.
   - When it is promoted to `run-test` it resolves to a VMware Tanzu Postgres instance.
-  - When it is promoted in `run-production` it resolves to an Amazon AWS RDS instance.
+  - When it is promoted to `run-production` it resolves to an Amazon AWS RDS instance.
 - The definition of the `ClassClaim` remains identical across the clusters, which is easier for the application development team.